American Association of Health and Disability (AAHD)

 - have a disability as defined by the American with Disabilities Act

-- be enrolled full-time and completed one year of college
+- be enrolled full-time and have completed one year of college

 - be a legal U.S. citizen or legal resident.